code-dot-org/code-dot-org/SETUP.md

        ```
      * run `ssh yourname-ec2` to connect to your instance
   1. Go back up to the [overview](#overview) and run the commands there.
-  1. Once you have successfully completed `rake build`, you can connect to it as follows:
+  1. Once you have successfully completed `bundle exec rake build`, you can connect to it as follows:
      * run `ssh -L 3000:127.0.0.1:3000 yourname-ec2` and then `~/code-dot-org/bin/dashboard-server` on your local machine.
 This sets up SSH port forwarding from your local machine to your ec2 dev instance for as long as your ssh connection is open.
      * navigate to http://localhost-studio.code.org:3000/ on your local machine